 Initial outdoor shot on the Note 8 – a photo which at 48Mpx ends up as a 10MB JPG image – you’re looking at a shrunken version of that… anyway, here it is..

 And night shots – completely unprocessed and in rubbish weather

 Of course, you can’t really tell here but take my word for it that the originals were massive.
 I DO think that Xiaomi could have included a screen protector – we bought one from Ebay and the people who make these things need to gain some skills – too big for a curved-edge screen like the Note 8.
 Already asked Banggood to help out here.
 I would expect the Google Pixel 4 camera app (v7) that I’ve added to the Pocophone AND the Note 8, to benefit the latter, not that there is anything wrong with the native app but, well, you just must have astrophotography mode to feel complete.

 The PLAN was to go out and test the phone camera to death but I’m afraid it is just too cold and miserable outside so I’m staying indoors working on my Nod-Red Dashboard instead.

-January 2020 Update: I’ve scoured the web and it LOOKS like we can expect Android 10 on the Pocophone F1 in February, the Redmi Note 8 Pro anytime now though I still have no dates for the Note 8 upgrade.
+I’ve scoured the web and hopefully we can expect Android 10 on the Pocophone F1 in February, the Redmi Note 8 Pro anytime now though I still have no dates for the Note 8 upgrade.
 Will the updates be a big deal?
 Probably not but then I do like to have the latest updates just in case I’m missing something – and now we are into a new decade, before long who will want to admit they “only” have Android 9 PIE:-) – The Pro also gets new spiffy orange colour option soon.